Start making products that users fall in love with! LinkedIn Senior Product Designer Simone Ferraro wants to show you how.

 The heart of product design is solving problems.
-This class dives right into one of the most fundamental aspects of that process: understanding the users that you try to help and their problem.
+This class dives right into one of the most fundamental aspects of that process: understanding the users that you try to help, and their problem.

 Assignment #01: Let’s kick off your product design process.
 Start by picking a product design project from the prepared list, or come up with your own.
 Analyze the problem and, if you can, observe how the problem unfolds in the user’s hands.
 The outcome of this phase should be a list of findings around your users that you’ll keep in mind during the entire process.
 Please explain which research methodology you employed, how many participants you had in your study, and their background.

-The problem statement is your North star for the entire design project.
+The problem statement is your North Star for the entire design project.
 This class breaks down how to distill the user problem into a strong problem statement that can serve as your foundation moving forward.